wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-with-xplat-cli.md

 ### Install the Azure Command-Line Interface (Azure CLI)

 To install and configure the Azure CLI, see [How to install the Azure Command-Line Interface](/documentation/articles/xplat-cli-install).
 To confirm the installation, type `azure` at the command prompt and after a short moment you should see the Azure CLI ASCII art, which lists the basic commands available to you.
-If the installation worked correctly, you should be able to type `azure help vm` and see that one of the listed commands is "docker".  In bash or terminal session, type in the following Azure CLI command to log into your Azure Account. 
+If the installation worked correctly, you should be able to type `azure help vm` and see that one of the listed commands is "docker".
-

-`azure login --environment AzureChinaCloud --username <username>`

-After successfully login, switch to **asm** mode.

-`azure config mode asm`
-

 > [AZURE.NOTE] Docker has a setup program for Windows, [Boot2Docker](https://docs.docker.com/installation/windows/), which you can also use to automate the creation of a docker client that you can use to work with Azure VMs as docker hosts.